girlscript/winter-of-contributing/Web_Development/Javascript/Topics/5.Syntax/Objects/README.md

 # JavaScript Objects
-An JavaScript object is anything(entity) having properties and methods.
+A JavaScript object is anything(entity) having properties and methods.

-JavaScript is an object-based language, almost everything is an object.
+JavaScript is an Object-Oriented Programming language, almost everything is an object.
 For eg:- numbers, strings etc are objects if they are defined with the ```new``` keyword.

 Objects are also variables but objects can contain many values.